RimskyCo/qbitcoin/README.md

-# QBitcoin - Quantum-Safe Bitcoin Implementation
+# [QBT] QBitcoin - Quantum-Safe Bitcoin Implementation

 QBitcoin is a quantum-resistant implementation of a cryptocurrency inspired by Bitcoin.
 It incorporates several quantum-safe cryptographic primitives to ensure resilience against attacks from quantum computers.